XuewenWangUGA/USAT/README.md

  #### For Windows user:

  Download maffinwin from https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html  and unzip the download files into `maffinwin` under the directory USAT.
+ Go to folder  "maffinwin" , create a new folder "tmp"
   <br/>

 #### For Linux and MacOS users: